Tausif-ux/attendance-management/README.md

 # attendance-management
-A demo React-js app for attendance management ( using Material-UI for UI components )
+A demo React-js web app (Optimised for Mobile view in the Browser) for attendance management ( using Material-UI for UI components )

 Technologies/Packages/Liberaries used